josephjosuuu/Mashupstacks-lab/README.md

 # Mashupstacks-lab

-This repo consists of lab problems on the full-stack course by [Mashupstack](https://www.mashupstack.com/).
+This repo consists of lab problems for the full-stack course offered by [Mashupstack](https://www.mashupstack.com/).